-Looking into the past, encountering person, place and timeline; these things help me to develop a better understanding of where I have come from, present circumstances, my future destination.
+Looking into music as history allows me to see the past, encountering persons, places and timeline; these things help me to develop a better understanding of where I have come from, present circumstances, my future destination.

 History impels me to consider matters which reveal the challenges of great artists, their successes and flat out grit.
 Their narrative helps me grasp influences which have contributed to who they are.
 This will help answer questions I may have and expedite personal trials.